Baspa/baspa/README.md

 <h1 align="center">👋 Hey!
 I'm Bas van Dinther</h1>

 <p align="center">
 I'm a fullstack developer building software and open-source packages.
-I currently work at <a href="https://vormkracht10.nl">Vormkracht10</a> and for my own company <a href="https://baspa.nl">Baspa</a>.
+I currently work at <a href="https://vormkracht10.nl">Vormkracht10</a> and at my own company <a href="https://baspa.nl">Baspa</a>.
 Occasionaly I write about my experiences on <a href="https://baspa.de">my blog</a>.

 </p>